Bodawpaya: Religion and culture

 Statue of Shwedaung Min, son of Bodawpaya.

 Bodawpaya proclaimed himself the next messianic Buddha or Maitreya (Arimittya), but his claim was firmly rejected by the Sangha.
 During his reign, scholarship flourished due to the discipline and stability achieved by establishing a chapter of Sangharajas or senior monks charged with the responsibility of safeguarding the purity of the Sangha.
 He had successfully arbitrated in favour of orthodoxy to cover both shoulders on the alms round in the controversy concerning the correct way of wearing the robes, and the Order of Monks was unified under the Thudhamma order.
-Burma became the custodian of Buddhism in the region, and the upasampada ordination was re-introduced to Sri Lanka where it established the Amarapura Nikaya.
+Burma became the custodian of Buddhism in the region, and the upasampada ordination was reintroduced to Sri Lanka, where it established the Amarapura Nikaya.